 There are five inland swimming areas closed this weekend due to water quality concerns.

-People can still swim at Indian Well State Park despite a warning posted to swimmers to "stay away from areas where the algae blooms have created greenish patches on the surface of the water."
+DEEP officials are also warning residents about cyanobacteria blooms.
+The blue-green algae at the beaches at Kettletown and Indian Well state parks.
+People can swim at Kettletown and Indian Well state parks, but swimmers were warned to "stay away from areas where the algae blooms have created greenish patches on the surface of the water."

 To learn more about cyanobacteria blooms, click here.

 Copyright 2017 WFSB (Meredith Corporation).
 All rights reserved.